-Gender shapes the different ways women and men access, consume and become dependent on AOD.
-Gender is also the dominant lens through which problematic AOD use is judged in society.
+Gender shapes the different ways women and men access, consume, and become dependent on alcohol and other drugs.
+Gender is also the dominant lens through which problematic alcohol and other drugs use is judged in society.
 Men and women:

 - often develop a dependence for different reasons

 - will be affected by drugs differently and be drawn to different drugs

 - experience stigma and shame differently

 - have different vulnerabilities and risks related to their dependence.

 It is important that you understand the different ways women and men experience alcohol and other drugs use and what it means for your work with each parent.